-ill inmate's due process rights were violated when he was confined without notice or an opportunity to be heard for 56 days in solitary confinement in a "strip cell" with no windows, no interior lights, no bunk, no floor covering, no toilet beyond a hole in the floor, no articles of personal hygiene, no opportunity for recreation outside the cell, no access to reading materials, and frequently no clothing or bedding material.
+interior lights, no bunk, no floor covering," no toilet beyond a hole in the floor, no "articles of personal hygiene," no opportunity for "recreation outside his cell," no access to "reading or writing materials," and frequently no clothing or bedding material.
 Littlefield v.
 Deland, 641 F.2d 729, 730-732 (10th Cir.
 1981).
-Another case found constitutional violations where mentally ill and impaired inmates were confined to the prison's "special needs unit" and subjected to unjustified uses of physical force and brutality by prison guards.
+Another case found constitutional violations where mentally ill and impaired inmates were confined to the prison's "Special Needs Unit" and subjected to unjustified uses of physical force and brutality by prison guards.
 Kendrick v.
 Bland, 541 F. Supp.
 21, 26 (W.D.
 Ky.
 1981).
 Scores of other cases echoed the problem, while more recent cases document its enduring and intractable nature. "[I]t is not only appropriate but also realistic to presume that," in enacting Title II, "Congress was thoroughly familiar with th[o]se unusually important precedents" that predated the enactment of Title II and that addressed in constitutional terms the very problem under study by Congress.
 Cannon v.
-University of Chicago, 441 U.S. 677, 699 (1979); see also Lane, 541 U.S. at 524 n.7, 525 & nn.11-14.
+University of Chicago, 441 U.S. 677, 699 (1979) (addressing Title IX); see also Lane, 541 U.S. at 524 n.7, 525 & nn.11-14.

 Federal efforts to enforce the rights of individuals with disabilities offer still more evidence.
-Between 1980 and the enactment of Title II in 1990, Department of Justice investigations found unconstitutional treatment of individuals with disabilities in correctional facilities in 13 States.12 Those findings include institutions that (1) had the practice of "stripping naked psychotic inmates and inmates attempting suicide, shackling them, and placing them in a glazed cell without ventilation,"13 (2) engaged in the improper use of chemical agents on mentally ill inmates,14 and (3) pervasively denied even minimally adequate medical care for both juvenile and adult detainees.15 In addition, mentally disabled detainees in a county jail in Mississippi were routinely left for days shackled in a "drunk tank" without any mental health treatment or supervision.16 Such findings
+Between 1980 and the enactment of Title II in 1990, Department of Justice investigations found unconstitutional treatment of individuals with disabilities in correctional facilities in 13 States.
+Those findings include institutions that (1) had the practice of "stripping naked psychotic inmates and inmates attempting suicide, shackling them, and placing them in a glazed cell without ventilation," (2) engaged in the improper use of chemical agents on mentally ill inmates, and (3) pervasively denied even minimally adequate medical care for both juvenile and adult detainees.
+In addition, mentally disabled detainees in a county jail in Mississippi were routinely left for days shackled in a "drunk tank" without any mental health treatment or supervision.
+Such findings properly inform the Court's evaluation of the propriety of Section 5 legislation.
+See South Carolina v.
+Katzenbach, 383 U.S. 301, 312-313 (1966).

-12 For a detailed accounting of the findings of those investigations, please see (continued...)

-Appendix B to the United States' Brief as Petitioner to the United States Supreme Court in United States v.
+&lt;sup>9 For a detailed accounting of the findings of those investigations, please see Appendix B to the United States' Brief as Petitioner to the Supreme Court in United States v.
 Georgia, No. 04-1203.